FonziePants/adventofcode/README.md

 - Remove superfluous checks

 I think the lesson here is to be mildly competitive and to marry someone in the same field as you who will make you always strive to write better code.

+### Day 2
+So far, this whole "Advent of Code" thing seems like a great way to learn (or re-learn, in my case) a language.
+For day 2, I need to take a structured input and make sense of it, so this seemed like a great opportunity to learn [how to read lines from a file](https://www.w3schools.com/python/python_file_open.asp).
+Turns out, Python makes this easy (like everything else).

+Because each line represented a password entry, and because each password entry had several characteristics (i.e. the password itself, a required character, and the minimum and maximum number of instances of said character), this seemed like a great opportunity to use a class.
+As always, [w3 schools is a wonderful resource](https://www.w3schools.com/python/python_classes.asp)!

+Lastly, to convert this structured file input into the aforementioned class, I needed to also learn a little Python string manipulation to [split the lines into segments](https://www.tutorialspoint.com/python/string_split.htm), to [strip out unwanted characters](https://www.tutorialspoint.com/python/string_replace.htm), and [to count the number of instances of a specific substring](https://www.tutorialspoint.com/python/string_count.htm).

+My solution to part 1 was as follows:
+1. Define a `PasswordEntry` class that takes a string and manipulates it into a few properties (i.e. `password`, `required_character`, `min_required_character`, and `max_required_character`) and has `print()` and `is_valid()` methods for testing and convenience
+2. Define a `create_password_list(input_file)` method that opens a specified file and generates a list of `PasswordEtntry` instances from its contents
+3. Define a `count_valid_passwords(input_file)` method that calls the aforementioned `create_password_list` method and then iterates through its elements, incrementing a `valid_password_count` counter for each element whose `is_valid()` returns `True`
+4. 🥂